free5gc/free5gc.github.io/docs/blog/TSN.md

 This blog focuses on the role of the 5G system in 3GPP Release 16 TSN (Time-Sensitive Networking).

-## What is Time-Sensitive Network(TSN)
+## What is Time-Sensitive Network (TSN)
-Traditional Ethernet technology can only achieve "best-effort" communication and cannot meet the high reliability and low latency requirements of industrial manufacturing applications.Therefore, in the context of industrial automation, there is a need to upgrade the traditional "best-effort" Ethernet to provide "deterministic" services.
+Traditional Ethernet technology can only achieve "best-effort" communication and cannot meet the high reliability and low latency requirements of industrial manufacturing applications.
+Therefore, in the context of industrial automation, there is a need to upgrade the traditional "best-effort" Ethernet to provide "deterministic" services.

 Time Sensitive Networking (TSN) brings determinism and real-time communication to standard Ethernet through mechanisms and protocols defined by the IEEE 802.1 standard, which is used by Audio Video Bridging (AVB) and TSN.
 It offers reliable message delivery, minimized jitter, and guaranteed delivery through central management, time scheduling, and other key features.
 The introduction of TSN technology holds great potential and benefits for real-time applications in industrial control, automation, and other fields.
 ![](./TSN_OSI_layer.png)